readbeyond/aeneas/README.rst

 -  Download audio from a YouTube video
 -  In multilevel mode, recursive alignment from paragraph to sentence to word level
--  In multilevel mode, time resolution and/or TTS engine can be specified for each level independently
+-  In multilevel mode, MFCC resolution, MFCC masking, DTW margin, and TTS engine can be specified for each level independently
 -  Robust against misspelled/mispronounced words, local rearrangements of words, background noise/sporadic spikes
 -  Adjustable splitting times, including a max character/second